-These challenges from secular friends are genuine.
+These challenges from secular friends are honest and thoughtful.
 While my answers to them convince me that the way I am following has as much integrity as any way of living, their challenges are still challenges.
 They're good for me to revisit as I keep living my life.
 They keep me honest, I hope.

 Q: Don't you "progressive" Christians believe whatever you believe for the same bad reasons (lack of evidence) that fundamentalists use?
 Maybe you believe in a nicer God, but where's the evidence?

 A: We think our reasons are better.
 "Nicer" or not, for us God is not just another being we might stumble across, or not.
 God is sheer being (or "Being," capitalized), the inescapable reality uniquely in, among and beyond us all.
+(I further prefer to conceptualize sheer being in terms of process thought—Being and beings are all ways of newly interacting—more about that in other posts like this one.)
 In that case, what more evidence do we need for God's reality beyond how we experience being?
 If we repeatedly experience sheer being as sacred, mysterious, and intimately compelling, evoking our utmost trust and devotion, what more evidence do we need than that?
 If others don't experience this, there's not much we can do about that.
 People either experience being this way, or they don't.
 We admit that if we thought God were just another guy, except for being invisible and having amazing powers, we would need much more evidence than how we experience being.
 But remember, part of our mission in life is to wean people away from such simplistic notions of God.
 We experience sheer being as sacred, mysterious, and intimately compelling, evoking our utmost trust and devotion.
 The more we notice this, the more evident the experience becomes.
 That's all the evidence we can supply, but we believe it's all the evidence we and anybody else might need.

 Q: But doesn't physics show us that what you call "sheer being" is just a collection of fundamental particles (or strings or branes) following fixed patterns?

 A: We're okay, even deeply awed, with whatever physics currently shows us, no matter how often its fundamental concepts get drastically revised.
 But physics confines itself to abstract generalizations about nameless bits of reality.
 We do not believe that it exhaustively describes reality in all its concrete richness.
+(I’m more or less siding with the “Stanford School” interpretation of physics and other sciences—more here and here.)
 Some "bits" of reality, like Einstein, Heisenberg and Hawking, are not nameless, and we hold that they are just as real as the nameless bits they describe.
 Reality as such, "sheer being," is immeasurably more than any system of generalizations (immeasurably more than theological generalizations too!).
 Physics, chemistry, biology, etc., can actually deepen our realization of how inexhaustible reality is in all its concrete richness.
 What's our evidence for this?
 You, me, and every overflowing moment of experience.

-Q: If you admit that the Bible is written by fallible people with conflicting agendas, why do you quote it?
-Isn't that dishonest?
+Q: Since you admit that the Bible is written by fallible people with conflicting agendas, why do you still quote it?
+Isn’t that pointless?

 A: We see ourselves as transmitters of a living tradition that began with ancient writings like those we came to call the Bible.
 We quote the Bible to show that we are still transmitting the same living tradition.
 When we speak of communion with God or of dying and rising with Christ, we want to show how in present terms we are experiencing what our ancient ancestors experienced in ancient terms.
 We don't quote the Bible to settle arguments but to awaken ourselves to sheer being as sacred, mysterious, and compelling, evoking our utmost trust and devotion.
 It's that awakening that carries authority for us, not merely the fact that somebody long ago said something a certain way.
 We view the Bible as the unfolding story of fallible and often violent people gradually and intermittently learning to love God through loving others—even enemies.
 That story is still unfolding, and we are still learning.
 (We see something like this story unfolding in the sacred writings of other religions too, but it's the truths we glimpse in our story that open us to truths in theirs.)